wmdyer/dep2vec/README.md

 ```

 ## evaluation
 An initial validation shows promise.
-Given 4 sentences, the cosine similarity between their compositional vectors shows that `very poor customer service` and `horrible customer service` have \> 0.95 similarity, while all others pairs have lower similarities, including the distractor `great customer service` and the totall unrelated `from the ap comes this story`.
+Trained with 100-dim vectors (100x100 matrices) from the UD EWT train corpus, the model seems to do well on a toy validation set.
+Given 4 sentences, the cosine similarity between their compositional vectors shows that `very poor customer service` and `horrible customer service` have \> 0.95 similarity, while all other pairs have lower similarities, including the distractor `great customer service` and the totally unrelated `from the ap comes this story`.
 Note that punctuation also contributes to the vector.

 cosine similarity | sentence 1 | sentence 2
 --- | --- | ---